-In August 2015, we filed a universal shelf registration statement with the SEC enabling us to offer and sell from time to time up to \$100 million of equity, debt or other types of securities.
-We also entered into an at-the-market ("ATM") equity offering sales agreement with Cowen & Company, LLC in August 2015, under which we may offer and sell shares of our common stock having an aggregate value of up to \$35 million.
-We have and expect to use proceeds from this offering for GABRIEL product development and marketing, and general corporate purposes, which may include working capital, capital expenditures, other corporate expenses and acquisitions of complementary products, technologies or businesses.
-As of December 31, 2017, common stock with an aggregate value of up to \$8,041 remains available for offer and sale under the ATM agreement.
+On July 30, 2018 we filed a \$100,000 replacement registration statement on SEC Form S-3, which replaced the S-3 registration statement discussed above.
+We had used approximately 40% of that S-3 registration.
+The replacement registration statement was declared effective by the SEC on August 16, 2018 enabling us to offer and sell from time to time up to \$100,000 of equity, debt or other types of securities.
+We also entered into an ATM equity offering sales agreement with Cowen on August 31, 2018 ("2018 ATM"), under which we could offer and sell shares of our common stock having an aggregate value of up to \$50,000.
+We use the proceeds of this offering for GABRIEL product development and marketing, and general corporate purposes, which may include working capital, capital expenditures, other corporate expenses and acquisitions of complementary products, technologies or businesses.